What is R?

 “R” is a fixed dollar amount that stands for both risk and reward, and is best arrived at by using a percentage of your total trading capital.
 It allows you to size your position in relation to your risk level instead of in an arbitrary way.

-In the example below, A is a former support level that was broken and now is a potential resistance level.
-Price has been trapped between B and C level, and you are looking to go long if it breaks back above B. You know that a reasonable stop loss would be just below level C, so you determine the price distance between your entry just above B and your stop just below C.
+In the highly technical example below, A is a former support level that failed and now is a potential resistance level.
+Price is trapped between B and C level, and you are looking to go long if it breaks back above B. You know that a reasonable stop-loss would be just below level C, so you determine the price distance between your entry just above B and your stop just below C.

 In this same example, the resistance level of A is a reasonable target for a successful trade, so you determine the distance between your entry just above B, to the target of A. You then divide this number by your “R” factor to see if the trade is worth taking.

 The higher the risk/reward ratio you have on your trades, the fewer times you have to be right to still make money, as the chart below illustrates.

 |Risk||Reward||# of Trades||50% WT||40% WT||30% WT||20% WT|